 The group is committed to validation and experimentation of the results obtained from fundamental and computational research through proof-of-concept hardware and software development and laboratory and field trials.
 The ACMI Group is committed to working closely with industry and business, and to technology transfer as well as world-leading academic research.
 It benefits from close collaborations with a number of key players in industry, such as Samsung, Huawei, BT, NXP, Cobham Wireless as well as involvement in important UK, European and International for a and relevant industry standardization and regulatory bodies.

-For more information, visit the School of Engineering and Informatics site.
+For more information, visit the AI Research Group site.